 One approach is to shift the metrics away from direct mentions and toward the impact or value of those mentions.
 Does placement in a particular publication lead to a quality sales lead?
 How much does website traffic increase after a company executive is interviewed for a story?
 The Google Analytics tool gives marketers a clear view of where their traffic is coming from, so they can watch for a spike from a particular source.

+SEO (Search Engine Optimization) is a crucial pr metric that should be utilized in any successful strategy.
 Measuring impact goes hand-in-hand with search engine optimization.
-Certainly, a story in a high-traffic, high-quality site that links back to your business provides an SEO boost and a chance to capture visitors who are more likely to buy or convert.
-Studies have shown that 75% of people never go beyond the first page of search results, so a business must rank high for key phrases.
+Indeed, a story in a high-traffic, high-quality site that links back to your business provides an SEO boost and a chance to capture visitors who are more likely to buy or convert. beyond the first page of search results, so a business must rank high for key phrases.
+The way to rank higher on the Google page (also known as SERP) varies.
+Using backlinking, keyword tracking, research, and continuous optimization on your website are key components to rank.
+When routinely implementing SEO strategies and adapting to the ever-changing nature of search engines, you are sure to get your brand seen at the right time by your target demographics.

 It doesn’t always have to be a big push that sets everything in motion.
 If your business is starting with zero media coverage, getting attention from smaller, niche publications can get the ball rolling.
 Reporters at more prominent outlets will look to those other publications as they do their research, and you’ve got immediate credibility.